-When working with the GAPS II slides, please follow all generally accepted laboratory safety guidelines.
+When working with the UltraGAPS slides, please follow all generally accepted laboratory safety guidelines.
 At a minimum, wear the appropriate personal protective equipment such as a lab coat, safety glasses, powder-free gloves, etc. Follow recommended standard operating procedures for any laboratory equipment used in your experiments.
-Read the Material Safety Data Sheet (MSDS) for appropriate handling.
+Read the Material Safety Data Sheet (MSDS) for appropriate handling of all products.
 MSDS is available upon request or can be downloaded from www.corning.com/lifesciences.